 Small bits of toliet paper were hanging from their limbs, a sure sign Auburn had won the day before.

-The second time I visited Auburn the trees were dying, poisoned by an Alabama fan, much to the dismay of Auburn and Alabama fans.
+The second time I visited Auburn the trees were dying, poisoned by an Alabama fan in 2010, much to the dismay of Auburn and Alabama fans.
 See the story here

 Just a few months later, in April 2011 after devastating tornados ripped through Tuscaloosa, Toomer’s for Tuscaloosa was formed by Auburn fans to raise money to aid victims of the storms.